NaveenPaluru/OCT-NRSD/README.md

 ```

+#### related work

 <p align="justify" markdown="1">

-Please consider citing the following research papers, if the above work/code was used/referred in you research work:
+Please consider citing the following research papers, if the above work/python codes were used/referred in you research work:

 <sup> [1] Y. Zhang, T. Xiang, T. M. Hospedales, and H. Lu, “Deep mutual learning,” in Proceedings of the IEEE conference on computer vision
 and pattern recognition, 2018, pp. 4320–4328. </sub>